spences10/scottspence.com/posts/2022/03/18/getting-started-with-kitql-and-graphcms/index.md

 }
 ```

-Now I've created that query `vite-plugin-watch-and-run` will will do
+Now I've created that query, `vite-plugin-watch-and-run` will do it's
-it's thing (as I have the dev server running) and generate the store
+thing (as I have the dev server running) and generate the store and
-and types for that query.
+types for that query.

 This query is expecting the `$slug` variable, I'll need to get that
 from the `context` in the load function of the `[slug].svelte` file.